-- Building Emergency Response Plan ‐ Designed to provide assistance during campus emergencies, each facility has a Building Coordinator trained to work with first responders during certain emergencies.
-Each facility also has Emergency Wardens on each floor to assist the Building Coordinator should either shelter-in–place or evacuation be necessary.
+- Building Emergency Response Plan: Designed to provide assistance during campus emergencies, each facility has a building coordinator trained to work with first responders during certain emergencies.
+Each facility also has emergency wardens on each floor to assist the building coordinator should shelter-in–place or evacuation be necessary.

-- Emergency Evacuation Plan – Each campus facility has a plan which provides specific directions on evacuation during an emergency.
-Emergency Wardens are selected for each floor of campus buildings to assist during an emergency.
-The Wardens are trained in their duties and responsibilities and report to the University Fire Marshal.
+- Emergency Evacuation Plan: Each campus facility has a plan that provides specific directions on evacuation during an emergency.
+Emergency wardens are selected for each floor of campus buildings to assist during an emergency.
+The wardens are trained in their duties and responsibilities and report to the University Fire Marshal.

 - Emergency Communication Plan: The campus emergency communication plan outlines emergency notification and communication procedures for communicating with the campus and local community, external stakeholders, and the media.